isomerpages/moe-yummybuddies/_for-educators/FAQs.md

 <li><input type="checkbox" id="accordion3">
 <label for="accordion3">How long does it take to develop content for the Yummy Buddies?</label><div>
-<p>There are multiple variables that can affect the development time, from manpower, approval process, complexity, clarity of requirements and dependencies on teams.</p>
+<p>There are multiple variables that can affect the development time, such as the complexity of the project, manpower, approval process, clarity of requirements and dependencies on teams.</p>
 </div></li>

 </ul>